A breast MRI uses magnetic fields and radio waves to create cross-sectional images of the soft tissues in the breast.

 - having a history of radiation exposure to the chest

-A health care professional will often help position individuals on the MRI table and will be able to hear and see what is going on during the actual scan.
+A healthcare professional will often help position individuals on the MRI table and can hear and see what is going on during the scan.
 However, they will leave the room once the MRI starts.

-For premenopausal women, the test is best done between day 7 and 10 of the mensuration cycle.
+For people who are premenopausal, it is best if healthcare professionals do the test between day 7 and day 10 of the individual's mensuration cycle.

 There are no specific medical instructions on how to prepare for a breast MRI.

-Metal objects can affect MRI magnets, ruin an image, and potentially lead to physical injury and damage to the machine.
-So, it is a good idea to leave jewelery, watches, belts, and zippered clothing at home.
+Metal objects can affect MRI magnets, ruin the final image, and potentially cause physical injury and damage to the machine.

-People with metal objects in their bodies, such as pacemakers, piercings, dental work, or cochlear implants will either need to have them removed before the scan or be tested using another imaging technique.
+A person with metal objects in their body on a permanent or semipermanent basis, such as a pacemaker, piercings, dental work, or cochlear implants, will need to have a doctor remove them before the scan or request another imaging technique.

-The MRI machine is quite noisy.
-Most people say the whirling, clicking, and bumping noises resemble a loud washing machine.
-Some clinics will provide earplugs or music to drown out the sound.
+The MRI machine makes loud noises.
+Many people say the whirling, clicking, and bumping sounds resemble a loud washing machine.
+Some clinics will provide earplugs or music to block the sound.

-MRI images are created using the help of a contrasting dye called gadolinium.
-The dye is injected into a vein in the arm shortly before the test.
+An MRI scanner creates images using a contrasting dye called gadolinium.
+The doctor injects the dye into a vein in the arm shortly before the test.

-Some people have an adverse reaction to the dye, so it is important to let the attending doctor know of any previous allergic reactions to contrast dyes.
+Some people have an adverse reaction to the dye.
+It is important to let the attending doctor or healthcare professional know of any previous allergic reactions to contrast dyes.

-People with kidney or liver conditions need to undergo additional testing before the dye can be safely used.
+People with kidney or liver conditions need to undergo additional testing before a doctor can safely administer the dye.

 Most breast MRI scans begin with the woman undressing and changing into a hospital gown, then lying face down on the MRI table.
-There are two holes on the table that the breasts fit into, allowing them to hang uncompressed.
+There are two holes on the table into which the breasts fit, allowing them to fall with pressure.

 A technician or nurse will then help guide the body and breasts into the correct position, often using a pillow or prop for support.
 These aids also help prevent movement during the scan.

-Once the body is properly positioned, the technician or nurse will leave the room.
-The MRI table will then start to slowly move back into a narrow tube in the middle of the machine until the person is completely enclosed.
+After correctly positioning the body, the technician or nurse will leave the room.
+The MRI table will then start to slowly enter a narrow tube in the middle of the machine and completely enclose the person.

-In total, a breast MRI usually takes 30 minutes to 1 hour to complete.
+In total, a breast MRI usually takes between 30 and 60 minutes to complete.

-Staying absolutely still while the image is captured is very important.
-But each picture should only take a few minutes.
-The technician will normally spread out the imaging sessions into several minute periods, allowing movement breaks in between.
+Remaining absolutely still while the machine captures the image is crucial.
+However, each picture should only take a few minutes.
+The technician will normally spread out the imaging sessions into several periods, allowing movement breaks in between.

-It is important to tell the technician if a break is needed rather than risk ruining the results by moving or fidgeting.
+It is important to let the technician know if a break is necessary rather than risk ruining the results by moving or fidgeting.

-Usually, the technician will take a few minutes to check the images after the scan is done, to ensure no additional scanning is needed.
+The technician will usually take a few minutes to check the images after completion to ensure they do not need to make any extra scans.

-The results will then usually be written up in a report and sent to the doctor who ordered the test, who will then schedule an appointment to discuss the results.
+They will then write up the results in a report and send them to the individual's doctor.
+The doctor will then communicate the results.

 On MRI images, cancerous tissues tend to appear as abnormally white areas with a dark or black background.

-The most common risk is that the test will generate a false positive result, identifying normal tissues as concerning or suspicious.
+The most common risk is that the test will generate a false-positive result, identifying normal tissues as suspicious or of concern.